sajib-mandal/JavaScript-All-in-One/Higher_Order_Functions/HOF.md

 ```

 ### forEach():
-- The `forEach` function is a higher-order function that allows you to iterate over the elements of an array and execute a provided function for each element.
+- The forEach() method is a higher-order function that allows you to iterate over the elements of an array and execute a provided function for each element.
 It is commonly used when you want to perform a certain operation on each item in an array without explicitly creating a new array.
-- `continue` and `break` statement not work `forEach` loop.
+- `continue` and `break` statement not work forEach() method.

 The syntax of the forEach function is as follows:
 ```javascript